An overview

 data: A data frame or linelist (required).

 - target_columns: A vector of the names of the columns to be converted (optional).
-When not provided, the function will attempt to detect date columns and perform the conversion if needed.
+When not provided, the function will attempt to detect date columns and perform the conversion if the conditions above are met.

 - format: A format of the values in the specified columns (optional).
 If not provided, the function will attempt to infer the format.